-If you are planning kitchen remodeling, cost-effective tips can make a difference in the outcome of your project.
+If you are planning a kitchen remodeling, cost-effective tips can make a difference in the outcome of your project.

 Kitchen remodeling can be an overwhelming thought to many people.
 The cost can be enormous, the work can seem never-ending, and there is always the question of what you can do yourself and what you should leave to a good contractor.

-With some thought and research remodeling a kitchen can be a smooth transition from “blah” to “ta-dah!”.
+With some thought and research remodeling, a kitchen can be a smooth transition from “blah” to “ta-dah!”.
 You may even find that you can do more of the work yourself than you thought you could.
-There are some questions you should ask yourself and decisions that you need to make before you ever get started.
+There are some questions you should ask yourself and the decisions that you need to make before you ever get started.
 Doing so will make your kitchen remodeling project much easier with fewer surprises.

 Determine Your Budget